By Mike Heller

 In my defense, The injection was all I had, the one tiny piece of control that I could cling to cycle after cycle.
 It made me feel like I was actually doing something.
 As someone with more-than-mild control issues, that was huge for me.
 I’m at my best when I’m in the driver’s seat.
 When I’m in the passenger’s seat… not so great.

 Unfortunately, especially if you’re a guy, the passenger seat is where you live for most of the infertility experience.
 And, wow, do you get taken for a ride.
-It’s like being strapped into a roller coaster where the on/off switch and speed dial are not only far out of reach, but are also manned by an escapee from a psychiatric asylum.
+It’s like being strapped into a roller coaster, but the on/off switch and speed dial have been ripped off and smashed with baseball bats.
 Each cycle is the next loop-de-loop, and you’re always hoping that the next one is the last one.
 Worst of all, your person, the love of your life, isn’t even strapped into her seat, but instead, she’s loosely taped onto the side, barely hanging on for dear life.
 And no matter what you do or how hard you try, you can’t make it stop.
 Fun, right?!!